Lee Walton

 Lee Walton is an American visual artist whose artwork is regularly associated with the subject of sports.
-Walton has exhibited his work internationally in a variety of media including drawing, concept based systems, performance art, video art, net art, and public projects.
+Walton has exhibited his work internationally in a variety of media including drawing, concept-based systems, performance art, video art, net art, and public projects.
 Several projects by Walton were included in the 2013 visual art exhibition Art of Sport at CEPA Gallery in Buffalo, New York.

 Academic career

-Walton holds a Master of Fine Arts Degree from the California College of the Arts and a Bachelor of Fine Art Degree from San Jose State University.
-He is currently an Assistant Professor at University of North Carolina at Greensboro.
+Walton holds a Master of Fine Arts Degree from the California College of the Arts and a Bachelor of Fine Arts Degree from San Jose State University.
+He is a professor at University of North Carolina at Greensboro.

-Walton has lectured at Massachusetts Institute of Technology (MIT), Art in General, The New School, Portland State University, Art Institute of Boston, University of Ulster in Belfast, Northern Ireland, and Columbia University.